tomaskovacik/MegaCore/README.md

 * 1 MHz internal oscillator

 Select your microcontroller in the boards menu, then select the clock frequency.
 You'll have to hit "Burn bootloader" in order to set the correct fuses and upload the correct bootloader. <br/>
 Make sure you connect an ISP programmer, and select the correct one in the "Programmers" menu.
-For time critical operations an external oscillator is recommended.
+For time critical applications an external oscillator is recommended.
 </br></br>

 <b>*</b> When using the 18.432 MHz option (or any frequency by which 64 cannot be divided evenly), micros() is 4-5 times slower (~110 clocks).
 It reports the time at the point when it was called, not the end.